gi-no/blog_mean_stack/article3.en.md

 #### Using pagedown tag

 Enable Markdown input.
 Change from the "textarea" tag to the "pagedown-editor" tag, and set the bound variable by using "content" attribute.
-For about output, change from "{&#x7b;&#x7d;}" to "pagedown-viewer" tag.
+For markdown output, change from "{&#x7b;&#x7d;}" to "pagedown-viewer" tag.

 client/app/questionsCreate/questionsCreate.html